-A Home Business which is evident to the general public shall be required to apply for and obtain an approval pursuant to the Non-Residential Site Plan Review regulations adopted by the planning board that govern such uses.
-Evidence of the Home Business includes but is not limited to the following: increased traffic, external signs, external display of goods, vehicle or equipment parking and storage, septic expansion, and request for a building permit.

-- 1. The Home Business shall be incidental and secondary to the principal use of the dwelling as a residence. - 2.
-No additions or changes shall be made to the residence that will make it impractical to revert the building to purely residential use. - 3.
-Objectionable circumstances such as noise, vibration, dust, smoke, excessive traffic, electrical disturbances, odors, heat, glare, visual disharmony or other offensive emissions shall not be produced in excess of that normally associated with residential use.
-Determination of an objectionable circumstance shall be made by the Board of Adjustment either upon complaint or upon request for investigation by the Building Inspector. - 4.
-Home Businesses shall be conducted by the resident, resident members of the owner's family, a resident tenant, or resident members of the tenant's family.
-Four employees, in addition to home inhabitants, are permitted on the premises. - 5.
-All signs must comply with the requirements of Article XVIII, Sign Ordinance. - 6.
-Traffic generated by the Home Business shall not create safety hazards or be substantially greater in volume than would normally be expected with residential use. - 7.
-Sufficient off-street parking shall be provided for any non-resident employees, customers and suppliers who may be normally expected to need parking spaces at one time.
-Driveways may be used for client parking.
+- A Home Business which is evident to the general public shall be required to apply for and obtain an approval pursuant to the Non-Residential Site Plan Review regulations adopted by the planning board that govern such uses.
+Evidence of the Home Business includes but is not limited to the following: increased traffic, external signs, external display of goods, vehicle or equipment parking and storage, septic expansion, and request for a building permit. - 1702.02 The Home Business shall be incidental and secondary to the principal use of the dwelling as a residence. - 1702.03 No additions or changes shall be made to the residence that will make it impractical to revert the building to purely residential use. - Objectionable circumstances such as noise, vibration, dust, smoke, excessive traffic, electrical disturbances, odors, heat, glare, visual disharmony or other offensive emissions shall not be produced in excess of that normally associated with residential use.
+Determination of an objectionable circumstance shall be made by the Board of Adjustment either upon complaint or upon request for investigation by the Building Inspector. - Home Businesses shall be conducted by the resident, resident members of the owner's family, a resident tenant, or resident members of the tenant's family.
+Four employees, in addition to home inhabitants, are permitted on the premises. - 1702.06 All signs must comply with the requirements of Section 1600, Sign Ordinance. - 1702.07 Traffic generated by the Home Business shall not create safety hazards or be substantially greater in volume than would normally be expected with residential use.